 Fuze4 does include a few “games” that are little more than demos.
 The main purpose of these is to enable you to flex your coding skills by adding or editing the game’s code.
 As a result, Fuze4 is a genuine teaching tool for those with more than a passing interest in seeing how games and applications are built.

 While the Nintendo Switch may not boast the same amount of apps as its competitors, there are still a number of apps that you owe it to yourself to check out.
 If your Switch is running out of space to install new apps, learn how you can move your games to the SD card to free up storage space.
 To play the back-catalogue of Nintendo classics, see how to get started with the excellent Dolphin emulator.
+You can also emulate Nintendo Switch games on Windows.

 Our latest tutorials delivered straight to your inbox